poseidon-framework/poseidon-framework.github.io/trident.md

 - *DefaultLog*: Adds severity indicators before each message. (default setting)
 - *ServerLog*: Additionally adds timestamps before each message.
 - *VerboseLog*: Shows not just messages on the log levels `Info`, `Ẁarning` and `Error` like the other modes, but also on the more verbose level `Debug`.
 Use this for debugging.

+`--debug` is short for `--logMode VerboseLog` to activate this important log level more easily.

 ##### Duplicates